RicoNoSuave/CSU_Senior_Project/docs/Prometheus Full Documentation.md

 ### Project Description

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project is a full development cycle of a newsreader application from development in Rust to deployment through a React application.
 The Prometheus application is a standalone GUI built using the Rust Eframe framework, built to display information as requested from https://newsapi.org/.
 News can be requested by topic or by custom searches.
 These results are sorted by most engagement by country, which is set by the user.
-Lastly, the user can customize their viewing experience through modifying the font size and through toggling night mode.
+Lastly, the user can customize their viewing experience through modifying the font size and through toggling dark mode.
 The React application serves as a website for the distribution of the Prometheus application, including a description of the product, download links for the product by Operating System, installation instructions, and operational instructions.
 The React application also links to the compiled Senior Project documentation ([found here](https://github.com/RicoNoSuave/CSU_Senior_Project/blob/master/docs/Prometheus%20Full%20Documentation.md)).

 ### How to compile and run the program